 The general of Valora who serves under Ieyasu.
 He is considered one of the strongest warlords in Ransei and is feared by most.
 He dedicates his life to Ieyasu, only wishing to protect him.
 He has a daughter, Ina, that takes after him, whom he loves very much.
 He specializes in Steel Pokémon, with Steelix being his starter and the Beldum line being his perfect link as well as Dialga.

-Badass: He can link with the god of time.
+Badass: His perfect link is Metagross, and he dresses to emulate it.
 He is also the only Junior Warlord who can link with a Legendary Pokemon, and one arguably better than his senior's.

 One-Man Army: He’s capable of being one even without the help of a Guardian Charm.
 In this case, his Steelix is considered very powerful whenever you start someone else’s episode and can easily solo a map as long as he doesn’t have the type disadvantage.
 When he gets Metagross or Dialga, it becomes even easier to solo missions given their high attack and speed.